Have you ever left a website because it was difficult to use?

 There’s a reason these best practices are tried-and-true.
 So save that innovation for your products and marketing campaigns.
 When it comes to usability, it’s in your best interest to follow common web design best practices.

 People have a certain expectation when they land on a website.
-Let me give you an analogy to showcase my point.
+Let me give you an analogy to showcase our point.

 What do you expect when you walk into a fast food chain, like McDonald’s?
 You wait in line, order at the register, then they call your number when your food is ready.
 That’s a pretty standard experience.